 16. After the above exchanges, Red and Blue remained at odds on these issues.
-In order to break the deadlock, Red brought the matters to arbitration, seeking the reimbursement by Blue of 50 million Abu-Dollars for the amount Red paid to the subcontractors, the upward revision of the contract price for the construction of the new head office building to 40 billion Abu-Dollars on the grounds of hardship, and, as an alternative claim, the termination of the agreement and 100 million Abu-Dollars in damages associated with the termination of the agreement.
-In response, Blue claimed that payment of the overdue amount was under the responsibility of Red and that Red remained under obligation to proceed with the performance of the agreement for the price of 30 billion Abu-Dollars and that the termination of the agreement by Red was impermissible.
+In order to break the deadlock, Red brought the matters to arbitration, seeking the reimbursement by

+Blue of 50 million Abu-Dollars for the amount Red paid to the subcontractors, the upward revision of the contract price for the construction of the new head office building to 40 billion Abu-Dollars on the grounds of hardship.
+Alternatively, Red seeks for the declaration by Arbitral tribunal that Red owes no obligation to Blue on this matter because of the avoidance of the agreement for mistake or termination of the agreement by the tribunal on the ground of hardship.
+In response, Blue claimed that payment of the overdue amount was under the responsibility of Red and that Red remained under obligation to proceed with the performance of the agreement for the price of 30 billion Abu-Dollars and that Red's argument on avoidance for mistake and termination for hardship was impermissible.

 17. It was later revealed in the disclosure process with respect to the evidence for the arbitration proceedings that internal e-mails submitted by Blue as part of the evidence indicated that Blue's Loan Department became aware of Black's deteriorating financial condition caused by failed real estate investments around October 2014 and requested its General Administration Department to recommend Black as the joint venture partner in an effort to boost Black's financial health, and the General Administration Department acted on the request by seeking Red to accept Black as its partner.
 Diamond and Emerald admitted that they were informed by the director in charge of loan business that Black suffered "losses from failed real estate investment deals, although the amount was not serious" and were told to "give the head office project to Black, as this will help Blue assist Black," but Diamond and Emerald failed to personally confirm the financial state of Black in detail and they insisted that neither of them was aware that Black had issues with respect to its financial health.
-It should be noted that the amount of damage to be sustained by Red (100 million Abu-Dollars) in the event of the contract termination is not disputed by either party.